Opening day at Australian Open: Serena Williams wins easily - WHIZ News

 For the past four years, Williams has been trying to equal Australian Margaret Court’s record of 24 major titles.
 Williams’ most recent Grand Slam championship came at Melbourne in 2017.

-“I’ve had a ton of pressure, and now I don’t feel it anymore,” she said.
+“I’ve had a ton of pressure, and now I don’t feel it anymore,” she told ESPN after her first-round win.
 “It’s like a huge relief.
 I think I was just looking at it all the wrong way in the past, and I feel totally different about it now.”

 Osaka drew a potential tough opening opponent in Pavlyuchenkova, a Russian ranked 39th who reached the quarterfinals in Melbourne three of the past four years.